jasonogasian/react-starter-gulp/README.md

 to create our production build.

 #### Development Tasks:
+* Resolve commonJS require statements (browserify)
-* Transpile JSX into JS and save the output file into a dist/src folder.
+* Transpile JSX into JS and save the output file into a build/src folder.
-* Copy index.html from the src folder into the dist folder.
+* Copy index.html from the src folder into the build folder.
-* Watch for changes on JS or HTML files and do the above two steps again.
+* Watch for changes on JS or HTML files and do the above steps again.
+* Create sourcemaps so that we can see our JS files in the debugger.

 ### Production Tasks:
 * Concat all JS files, minify the result, then output to build.js to the build